mmaroti/uasat/README.md

 ```
 A000001 the number of groups of order 4 is 2.
 A000110 the number of equivalences on a 7-element set is 877.
-A000142 the number of permutations on a 7-element set is 5040.
 A000273 the number of non-isomorphic 4-element digraphs is 218.
 A000372 the number of antichains of 2^4 is 168.
 A001035 the number of partial orders on a 5-element set is 4231.